Warning

 The RB may take decisions virtually in the following circumstances:

-3. A decision taken during a RB meeting was made dependent on the provision of further information by a member or TWG; and
+- A decision taken during an RB meeting was made dependent on the provision of further information by a member or TWG; and

-4. The RB is not convened or is unable to meet for a period of more than twelve (12) months.
+- The RB has not convened or is unable to meet for a period of more than twelve (12) months.

-In order to avoid delays in decision-making, other that the decision to approve IMAS content (see above), virtual decisions will be subject to a silence procedure.
-Members shall have fourteen (14) days to cast their vote by email to the Secretary.
+In order to avoid delays in decision-making, other than the decision to approve IMAS content (see above), virtual decisions will be subject to a silence procedure.
+Members shall have fourteen (14) days to cast their vote by email to the secretary.
 After this time has elapsed, if a member has not submitted their vote, their vote shall be recorded as a positive vote.
 In exceptional circumstances, members may request an additional seven (7) day period for responding.
-This additional time may be granted at the discretion of the Chair of the RB.
+This additional time may be granted at the discretion of the chair of the RB.
 Votes will be carried by a simple majority.

-1. There is limited time during RB meetings to engage in detailed discussions on the IMAS content that is being presented limiting a rich exchange of viewpoints.
-A TWG allows interested representatives of the RB to participate in detailed discussions and bring the viewpoints and experience of their organisations to bear in a smaller forum than the RB meeting, through a number of facilitated discussions.
-This allows members to consult with their organisations during the development process; and
+- There is limited time during RB meetings to engage in detailed discussions on the IMAS content that is being presented limiting a rich exchange of viewpoints.
+A TWG allows interested representatives of the RB to participate in detailed discussions and bring the viewpoints and experiences of their organizations to bear in a smaller forum than the RB meeting, through a number of facilitated discussions.
+This allows members to consult with their organizations during the development process; and

 The TWGs are used to develop content across a broad variety of themes and contexts (from small-scale edits to large-scale developments of new text).
 As such the work procedures must be flexible enough to manage a diverse number of situations, but also to provide direction to the TWGs to ensure transparency, inclusiveness, and sound management of the groups.
 The TWGs require a degree of autonomy, but the principle that they are working under the direction of the RB should be mainstreamed throughout TWG procedures.

 TWGs are convened to respond to items on the RB workplan.
 When a proposal has been agreed by the RB to be included in the workplan approved by the SG, a decision regarding whether a TWG is required should be made.
 A Focal Point for the TWG should be proposed during the discussion and approved by the RB.
-The Focal Point shall be either a RB member, or work for a RB member organisation.
+The Focal Point shall be either an RB member or work for an RB member organization.

 Meetings should be carried out according to an agenda that has been shared with participants in advance of the meeting.
 Any member can suggest items for the upcoming TWG meeting agenda.